siberianfox/g2wiki/g2dialect-Operating-Model.md

 1. **Job Execution** - static file that actually runs the job (aka _the tape_)

 ### 1. Operating System Functions
 These functions are the domain of the host operating system and should not involve the CNC machine at all.
-They are mentioned here because they are the top-level framework in which the lower layers run. g2dialect also removes these from Mcodes, as many have crept in over time.
+They are mentioned here because they are the top-level framework in which the lower layers run.
 These functions include:

 - File and Communications Functions
   - CAD/CAM aand other modeling and design